 - Bonito Flakes

-So time moves on and the little children I first took to Japan as 4 and 5 year olds are all grown up and have left home.
+Time moves on, and the little children I first took to Japan as 4 and 5-year-olds are all grown up and have left home.
 Looking at these photo’s it really only seems like yesterday.

 I will definitely need to pack Anais & Locky off to Japan with us soon.
 They always tell me their older siblings got to do all the good things, I better not show them the pictures of Tokyo Disney and Universal Studios!